DETAILED ACTION

 And a controller configured to:

-i. receive a signal from the touch sensor if the touch sensor detects contact with the embryo, in response, to control the motor to stop further displacement of the injection needle (Hebrank’214; Col 4 lines 58-62 where the embryo itself is a compartment; Col 5 lines 48-65 where when the needle is detected to have entered a desired compartment, the motion is halted); and
+i. receive a signal from the touch sensor when the touch sensor detects contact with the embryo, in response, to control the motor to stop further displacement of the injection needle (Hebrank’214; Col 4 lines 58-62 where the embryo itself is a compartment; Col 5 lines 48-65 where when the needle is detected to have entered a desired compartment, the motion is halted); and

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the device of Hebrank’989 as modified by Vellinger such that it utilizes a touch sensor on the needle to determine the preselected compartments of the egg as taught by Hebrank’214 as well as to stop or interrupt the motion of the stepper motor of Vellinger upon entry into a specific compartment, as Hebrank’989 contemplates the usage of the injector to inject the avian embryo or the interior of the egg.
 Being able to identify the specific compartments based on the changes in pressure would assist in automatically identifying the area in which an injection should be applied, as well as stopping the motor and forward motion of the needle upon reaching the desired compartment.